AbhishekKumar4/Data-Analytics/Machine Learning/Supervised Learning/Regression/README.md

 - Higher order functions.
 How do we handle them?
 We handle them by **Basis Transformation**.
 For example : We take the input x1 and x2 and than we translate it to a much larger description by adding second order terms.

 (x1, x2) -->  {x1(square). x2(square), x1x2, x1, x2}

+# Applications Of Regression

+- Time series prediction
+  - Rainfall in a certain region.
+  - Expenses on voice calls.
+- Classification
+  - What is the probability that the person is going to buy laptop.
+- Data Reduction
+  - Instead of giving 10,000 points we can give low dimentional line/curve to that and simply tell the parameters of the line.
+- Trend Analysis
+  - More interested in the data analysis than prediction. we would like to know weather the growth rate is linear or exponential.
+- Risk factor analysis
+  - Factor contributing most to the output. example : In linear regression, the input variable which has larger cofficient is the one who is going to be influencing the output most.